dynamo58/twitch-bot/README.md

 # Credits

 This bot is heavily inspired by other Twitch bots, takes some of their features and in some cases tries to build on top of them.
-Those are, most notably
+Those are, most notably,

 - [Supibot](https://github.com/Supinic/supibot): a Twitch bot made by [Supinic](https://www.twitch.tv/supinic)